ibm-cloud-docs/power-iaas/ordering-direct-link.md

 {: #deleting-direct-link}

 You can remove your Direct Link Connect on Classic connection by [opening a support ticket](/docs/power-iaas?topic=power-iaas-getting-help-and-support) against the Power Systems Virtual Server support team to remove the appropriate resources.
+You can remove the Direct Link Connect (2.0) connection from your account, but you must open a [support ticket](/docs/power-iaas?topic=power-iaas-getting-help-and-support) to remove the configuration from the Power Systems Virtual Server network infrastructure.

 ## Setting up high availability over Direct Link Connect
 {: #ha-availability}